-|Intel Core i3 10320
+|Intel Pentium||Intel Core i3|

 |Hyper-Threading||Yes (4 Threads)||Yes (8 Threads)|

-||Lower Clock Speed||Higher Clock Speed|
+|Clock Speed||Lower Clock Speed||Higher Clock Speed|

 |Boost Clock Speed||None||Yes|

-||Lower Cache||Higher Cache|
+|Cache||Lower Cache||Higher Cache|

-||Light day to day work such as browsing, school work, writing reports, light casual gaming etc.||Entry into the Performance Grade PC Builds, For AAA gaming at a budget, for working on professional software with light workloads|
+|Purpose||Light day-to-day work such as browsing, school work, writing reports, light casual gaming etc.||Entry into the Performance Grade PC Builds, For AAA gaming at a budget, for working on professional software with light workloads|

 Basically, both Intel Pentium and the Intel Core i3 serve two very different purposes.

-Once you start delving into the Intel Core i3 series, you are now beginning to scratch the surface of performance grade CPUs.
+Once you start delving into the Intel Core i3 series, you are now beginning to scratch the surface of performance-grade CPUs.
 These are intended for gamers and professionals on a budget.

 Also Read: What is AMD Equivalent to Intel Core i3?

-Performance and Cost Benchmark
+Performance and Cost Benchmarks